AlbertArakelyan/geo-city-finder/README.md

     - Create a new branch for your feature or bug fix.
     - Make your changes and submit a pull request.

-  Please ensure that your PR adheres to the project's coding conventions and includes relevant tests.
+[//]: # (  Please ensure that your PR adheres to the project's coding conventions and includes relevant tests.)

 - **Spread the Word:** If you find this library helpful, consider sharing it with others or giving it a star on GitHub.